 PRTG Manual: Add Remote Probe

-- Background: Remote Probes and Multiple Probes
+- Background information: Remote Probes and Multiple Probes

 - Active Directory Integration